The excluded minors for embeddability into a compact surface: A star-comb lemma for 2-connected graphs

 Let $T$ be a normal spanning tree of \G. Let $r$ be the root of $T$, and define the \defi{height} $h(v)$ of each $v\in V(G)=V(T)$ to be the distance between $v$ and $r$ in $T$.
 Apply the star-comb lemma to $T,U$ to obtain a subgraph $Z$ which is either a $U$-star or a $U$-comb.

 If $Z$ is a $U$-star, let $c$ be its centre.
 We claim that \g contains a $U$-double-star, with $c$ being one of its two infinite degree vertices.
 To prove this claim we introduce the following terms.
 Given an edge $e\in E(T)$, define the \defi{branch of $e$} to be the subgraph $B_e$ of \g induced by the vertices in the component of $T - e$ that does not contain $r$.
 Note that all neighbours of $B_e$ lie on a subpath $I_e$ of $T$ because $T$ is normal, and the top end-vertex $I^\mathrm{t}_e$ of $I_e$ lies in $e$.
+We choose $I_e$ to be minimal with these properties.
 Define the \defi{closed branch $\cls{B_e}$} as the subgraph of \g induced by $B_e \cup I_e$.
 Easily, $\cls{B_e}$ is 2-connected since \g is.
 A \defi{$U$-ear} of $B_e$ is a path $E_e$ in $\cls{B_e}$ joining $I^\mathrm{t}_e$ to some other vertex of $I_e$, \st\ $E_e$ is otherwise disjoint from $I_e$ and contains a vertex of $U\cap B_e$.
-It is easy to find a $U$-ear for each branch $B_e$ intersecting $U$ using the 2-connectedness of $\cls{B_e}$.
+It is easy to find a $U$-ear for each branch $B_e$ intersecting $U$ using the 2-connectedness of $\cls{B_e}$; indeed, note that $\cls{B_e}$ remains 2-connected after contracting $I_e - I^\mathrm{t}_e$.

 To prove our claim, note that there are infinitely many such branches $B_e$ with $e$ incident with $c$, and these branches are pairwise disjoint.
 Since there are only finitely many vertices below $c$ in $T$, we can find an infinite subset of those branches with $U$-ears (starting at $c$ and) ending at the same vertex $c'$.
 The union of those $U$-ears is the desired $U$-double-star.